Nehonix-Team/ret-compiler/docs/FIELD-TYPES.md

-# Fortify Schema - Complete Field Types Reference
+hi# Fortify Schema - Complete Field Types Reference

 A comprehensive guide to all available field types in Fortify Schema's Interface syntax.